-If you read the bios of business owners who started small, like Bill Gates and Steve Jobs—or even Sara Blakely and Whitney Wolfe-- you might get the impression that the only things you need to start building a business are a spare garage and a dream.
+If you read the bios of business owners who started small, like Bill Gates, Whitney Wolfe, Steve Jobs or Sara Blakely, you might get the impression that the only things you need to start building a business are a spare garage and a dream.
 While that might work in some extremely rare cases, the reality is that you’ll more than likely need to take a few additional steps before you put your small business idea into practice.

 The first thing you should do once you have a business idea you like is to jump online and do some research on it.
 Look at what other companies are in your chosen industry field and figure out who the brand leaders are.
 Research what they’re doing, then determine if your business idea can do something better than they can.

 In addition to researching your potential competition, you’ll also want to do some research on your customers.
 Ask yourself who will want to buy what you’re selling, as well as why they would want to buy your goods or services.
 Doing this can not only help you solidify the value you’ll bring to your customers—it will also help you communicate that value effectively.

 Once you’ve researched the feasibility of your business idea, you’ll have to think about what type of legal entity you want your business to be.
 This is a very important decision, since it will affect almost every financial aspect of your small business, from your personal liability to how much you’ll pay in taxes.

 Almost every business requires a financial investment to start, so you’ll have to figure out where you’ll get the money to fund your business.
 Before you do that, though, you’ll need to think about how much money you’ll need in advance.
 Consider what you’ll need to spend on additional expenses, as well as what you can expect to spend until your new business starts to make a profit.